neo4j-labs/neodash/gallery/README.md

 Send us an [e-mail]([mailto:niels.dejong@neo4j.com), and we will add your dashboard to the next release!

 To add a dashboard - we need the following information.
+- Your name.
+- A URL to your page (GitHub, LinkedIn, Personal Website, ...)
 - The name of your dashboard.
 - A one sentence description for the dashboard.
 - A screenshot of the main page.
-- A data dump of the Neo4j database powering the dashboard.
+- A data dump of the Neo4j database populating the dashboard.
-- A list of 5 keywords for the dashboard.
+- A list of 5 keywords.

 Keep in mind that the data you provide needs to be public data, as it will be accessible by anyone.